The Health Benefits of Giving

 Stress has been linked to many health issues, from anxiety to heart disease.
 Studies have shown that giving back helps to reduce stress by focusing our attention on the needs of others instead of our own issues.
-Help decrease stress and improve your mental health through giving back this season and throughout the year!
+Help decrease stress and improve your mental health by giving back throughout the year!

-Feeling blue this season?
+Feeling blue?
 Give back!
 The joy we feel from giving and helping others comes from the activation of happiness chemicals in our brains.
 When we help others, serotonin is released, flooding our systems with positive feelings.
-This joy can help improve our moods and increase our level of satisfaction with our own lives—while helping improve the lives of others.
+This joy can help improve our moods and increase our level of satisfaction with our own lives – all while helping to improve the lives of others.

 Encourages Positive Mental Health